Board of Directors

 Kingstree, South Carolina

-Michelle Butterworth, DPM, D.ABFASDr.
-Michelle Butterworth received her BS in chemistry from St. Joseph’s University and her DPM from the Temple University School of Podiatric Medicine.
+Dr. Michelle Butterworth received her Bachelor of Science in Chemistry from St. Joseph’s University and her Doctor of Podiatric Medicine from the Temple University School of Podiatric Medicine.
 She then completed a four-year surgical residency at the University of Pennsylvania Health Systems/Presbyterian Medical Center in Philadelphia.
-She is currently employed by Williamsburg Regional Hospital in Kingstree, South Carolina, where she recently completed her term as Chief of the Medical Staff.
+She is a practicing foot and ankle surgeon with the Medical University of South Carolina Health in Kingstree, South Carolina.

 Secretary/Treasurer